Is there a future for corded window coverings?

 Window coverings have long been a staple in homes, providing privacy, light control, and aesthetic appeal.
 However, what many may not realize is that these seemingly harmless household items can pose serious safety risks, especially to children.

-- On average, about nine children under 5 years of age die every year from strangling in window blinds, shades, draperies and other window coverings with cords.
+- On average, about nine children under 5 years of age die every year from strangling in window blinds, shades, draperies, and other window coverings with cords.

-- Injuries varied from a scar around the neck, to quadriplegia, and permanent brain damage.
+- Injuries varied from a scar around the neck to quadriplegia, and permanent brain damage.
 (Data from CPSC’s website)

-To address these concerns, the U.S. Consumer Product Safety Commission (CPSC) voted to approve a new federal standard, giving the window covering industry 6 month to comply with the new law.
-The vote on November 2, 2022 was won with a 4 to 0 vote.
+To address these concerns, the U.S. Consumer Product Safety Commission (CPSC) voted to approve a new federal standard, giving the window covering industry 6 months to comply with the new law.
+The vote on November 2, 2022, was won with a 4 to 0 vote.

-WCMA files a lawsuitÂ
+WCMA files a lawsuit

 U.S. Court of Appeals Vacates the CPSC Rule

-On September 13, 2023 the U.S. Court of Appeals vacates the CPSC’s rule on custom window coverings.
+On September 13, 2023, the U.S. Court of Appeals vacated the CPSC’s rule on custom window coverings.
 The court agreed with WCMA that CPSC failed to provide an opportunity to comment on the underlying incident data, conducted a flawed cost-benefit analysis that ignored the enormous harm that the rule would have caused the multibillion-dollar custom window coverings industry, and selected an arbitrary effective date for the rule.
-The CPSC acknowledge that the industry will need at least 2 years to develop completely new products.
+The CPSC acknowledges that the industry will need at least 2 years to develop completely new products.
 So the six-month effective date would make it impossible for the window covering industry to create proven safe replacement products.

 WCMA’s voluntary standard